 It goes without saying that speeding is an entirely preventable behavior.
-Reducing your speed behind the wheel, even by just a few miles per hour, can literally save lives and significantly reduce medical costs and damages to property.
+Reducing your speed behind the wheel, even by just a few miles per hour to meet the speed limit or speed of traffic , can save lives and significantly reduce medical costs and damages to property.
 Speeding endangers everyone.
-In 2017 alone, speeding killed an alarming 9,717 people in United States.
-In other words, speeding accounted for over a quarter (26%) of all traffic fatalities that year.
+In 2017 alone, speeding killed an alarming 9,717 people in the United States, accounting for over a quarter (26 percent) of all traffic fatalities that year.

 Car accidents and injuries caused by speeding can be exacerbated by even the slightest increase in speed.
 For example, going 5 mph to 10 mph faster than the posted speed limit can make the difference between a life or death scenario in a car accident.
 It’s simple: anytime a driver increases his or her speed from 40 mph to 60 mph, the energy that is released in an accident more than doubles.